 The HubSpot platform has helped thousands of businesses to streamline their marketing strategies over the years.
 With a patented approach to customer acquisition and sales funnels, HubSpot’s inbound marketing plans have brought success to businesses big and small around the world.
 But seeing success with your company’s marketing isn’t as simple as just putting a HubSpot portal in place and waiting for the leads to come rolling in.
 Just as your business adapts and your customer base changes over the years, so must your marketing plans be constantly adjusted and perfected to bring you the best possible results.
 In this guide, the team at Influence Agents will share with you our tips for auditing and getting the most out of your HubSpot portal.
 So, let’s get started.

 The first step of any Hubspot audit is to find out where you're starting from.
 By taking a look at your marketing performance so far and comparing that to your competitors', industry averages, and your own expectations, we can quickly discover areas fit for improvement.
+If you've worked with a certified HubSpot Partner to get things up and running in your portal, you may have already completed this step in the process.

 First off, we need to identify your business's current performance in terms of visitors, leads, conversion rate and sales.
 To find your visitor stats first log in to HubSpot and navigate to Reports > Sources, then choose a date range - the past six months is a good starting point.